-Kontron's MARS consists of three elements: an evaluation board, various cables to supply power and enable data communication, and the circuit diagrams plus development data that are provided to registered customers.
-The application platform supports up to two smart batteries.
-In principle, a developer could simply incorporate the reference platform in his or her own application and start using it right away, but the board included along with the reference kit would probably be rather large for most mobile applications.
+Kontron's MARS consists of three elements: the MARS reference board, various cables to supply power and enable data communication, and the circuit diagrams plus development data that are provided to registered customers.
+The MARS reference platform supports up to two smart batteries through a smart battery manager.
+In principle, the developer can build up a test system based upon an evaluation platform which has the same functionality as his application will have in the end.

-The evaluation board is deliberately of this size to provide users with a wide range of function modules from which they can pick what they actually require.
+The purpose of the evaluation board is to provide all possible interfaces to the COM ExpressTM module.
+Therefore the evaluation board is always larger than the customer-specific carrier board with only the necessary interfaces.
 Kontron's intention with MARS is to provide as wide a range of functionality as possible.
 The modular structure of the reference platform acts as a guide for developers, as it were, enabling them to obtain exactly the solution required for the application as simply as possible.